tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 For PA4, you are required to submit your PA4BoolSat.java and ASTNodeTest.java file to Gradescope.

 (NEW) You are also required to submit PA4BoolSat.java to Aropa for peer review.
+Log into https://aropa2.gla.ac.uk as was done during Section 3.